mjh2901/WikiDNA/README.md

   - Lastmod Plugin, Places the last modifed date on the pages for purposes of printing out and updating physial binders.
   - HeaderFooter Plugin, Places the Header and Footer on all pages
   - Copy Page Plugin, Allows quick duplication of a page
+  - SubPages, Creates teh page listing within folders
+  - Indexmenu, Creates the menu in the sidebar

 ### Install
 1. Clone this reposity into the doluwiki:data:pages:wikidna
 2. Go to your point browser at your wiki
 3. Start editing every page to document your infrastructure

+### Specifc Settings
+1. In config/dokuwiki.php change the defer_js setting from 1 to 0 (This allows the menu to work)
+2. In config/dokuwiki.php change the useheading setting from 0 to 1 (This allows the menu to to show page headers intead of namespace)

 ### Standards:
 1. Header Size